Become A Faculty VUceptor

 - Accountability.
 We expect that faculty VUceptors hold themselves, their student partners, and the students in their Visions groups accountable for all of the above norms.

-With questions about becoming a faculty VUceptor, contact Associate Director Natalee Erb.
+With questions about becoming a faculty VUceptor, contact Director of Residential Colleges Natalee Erb.